btcpayserver/btcpayserver-doc/FAQ.md

 Penny-pinching cost is a manual process which involves trial and error.

-## I previously installed BTCPayServer without the integrate lightning support, can I migrate?
+## I previously installed BTCPayServer without the integrated lightning support, can I migrate?

 The integrated lightning support is only useful for scenario where you are at the same time the host and the merchant of BTCPay Server.